PrefectHQ/prefect/docs/tutorial/index.md

 1. Before you start, make sure you have Python installed, then install Prefect: `pip install -U prefect`
       1. See the [install guide](/getting-started/installation/) for more detailed instructions.

-2. Create a GitHub repository for your tutorial, let's call it `prefect-tutorial`.

-3. This tutorial requires the Prefect API, so sign up for a forever free [Prefect Cloud Account](https://app.prefect.cloud/) or, alternatively, self-host a [Prefect Server](/host/).
+2. This tutorial requires the Prefect API, so sign up for a forever free [Prefect Cloud Account](https://app.prefect.cloud/) or, alternatively, self-host a [Prefect Server](/host/).

 ## What is Prefect?